-If the allocated region itself contains pointers to within the region, fixing those up after the realloc() Is even more challenging.
+If the allocated region itself contains pointers to within the region, fixing those up after the realloc() is even more challenging.

-Martin Sebor suggests splitting realloc() into a try_realloc() that does in-place extension (if possible), and, if that fails, a malloc()/free() pair.
+One suggestion was to split realloc() into a try_realloc() that does in-place extension (if possible), and, if that fails, a malloc()/free() pair.
 Outgoing pointers could then be used normally during the time between the malloc() of the new location and the free() of the old one.
-Florian Weimer suggests that most users would not need to know or care about the added complexity of this procedure, and further notes that realloc() cannot be used for non-trivial data structures in any case.
+It was suggested that most users would not need to know or care about the added complexity of this procedure, and further notes that realloc() cannot be used for non-trivial data structures in any case.